bitcoin-dev-project/battle-of-atlanta-2024/README.md

         - One team armada node with two vulnerable nodes running on regtest
 - Scenario: A python script deployed by an attacker to a battlefield to attack tanks

+## Objective

+Working as a team or solo, your objective is to take down tanks to score as many points as possible.

+## Team Play

+When playing as a team, you'll be assigned a team color.
+Your team's objective is to take down tanks **marked with your color**.
+These are your targets during the game.

+Example: The tank `tank-0001-red` is a red-team target.

+> [!WARNING]
+> If you take down a tank that is designated as another team's target (marked with their color),
+> the points for that tank will be awarded to that team.

-## Objectives
+## How to Play

 1. Clone this repo
 2. Install and set up Warnet
 3. Create attacks
 4. Test attacks locally (optional)
-5. Attack Bitcoin Core nodes on the main battlefield
+5. Attack target tanks on the main battlefield

 ## What is Warnet?

-Warnet is a system written in Python to deploy, manage, and interact with Bitcoin p2p networks inside a Kubernetes cluster.
+[Warnet](https://github.com/bitcoin-dev-project/warnet) is a system written in Python to deploy, manage, and interact with
+Bitcoin p2p networks inside a Kubernetes cluster.
 The official battlefield will be a remote cluster with over 100 Bitcoin nodes (referred to as "Tanks") running on a custom signet chain (where only the network administrator can